elevien/math50_2025/index.md

 - Generally available to answer questions on Slack (please use Slack over email for course-related matters) throughout the week.
 I will occasionally answer questions on the weekend, but there is no guarantee.

 **Textbooks:** My notes are mostly self contained, although I will reference material from a few textbooks:
 - James, Gareth, Witten, Daniela, Hastie, Trevor, Tibshirani, Robert, et al. (2013). *An introduction to statistical learning (python version)*.
 Springer.
-This book straddles the boundary between machine learning and statistics and I will reference it heavily in Units 5-7.
+  - This book straddles the boundary between machine learning and statistics and I will reference it heavily in Units 5-7.
 I found the discussion of regularization very approachable.
 - Gelman, Andrew, Hill, Jennifer, Vehtari, Aki.
 (2020). *Regression and other stories*.
 Cambridge University Press.
-This is a fantastic, non-technical, introduction to regression modeling through coding and examples.
-The code is in R, but there are versions of the examples in Python available.
+  - This is a fantastic, non-technical, introduction to regression modeling through coding and examples.
+Many aspects of the course are inspired by this book.
+The code is in R, but you can find versions in Python.
 It has a nice introduction to causal inference and I really like how they talk about interpreting regression coefficients.
-I also like that they take a Bayesian view, but are not too strict about it.
+I also like that they take a Bayesian view, but are not too strict about it and focus on the practical goals of regression modeling, rather than the underlying philosophy.
 - Evans, Michael J., Rosenthal, Jeffrey S. (2004). *Probability and statistics: The science of uncertainty*.
 Macmillan.
-This is a more mathematically technical book on statistical inference and probability theory.
+  -  This is a more mathematically technical book on statistical inference and probability theory.
 If you are interested in going deeper into the theory, I recommend taking a look.
-I will reference it heavily in Units 1-4.
+I will reference it heavily in Units 1-4, but only for those who are interested in going deeper.

 You should be able to find PDFs of all these books online.